boltlabs-inc/zkchannels-spec/tezos/3-channel-payments.md

 ## Payment Session
 1. The customer sends a _payment request message_ containing the tuple `(x, amt)` to the merchant.
-2. The merchant checks the payment request message and dechannel_ides whether to accept or reject.
+2. The merchant checks the payment request message and decides whether to accept or reject.
 If the former, they send `accept`; if the latter, they send `reject` and abort.
 3. Upon receipt of `reject`, the customer aborts the session.
 Upon receipt of `accept`, the customer and merchant run `zkAbacus.Pay()` for amount `amt` on the channel with identifier `channel_id`.
 The customer must have status `Ready` and must use the current channel state data to process the payment.
 The merchant must have read and write access to their [revocation database](1-setup.md#Revocation-database-initialization) `revocation_DB` and their [blind signing key](1-setup.md#Blind-signing-key-generation).